Victorian businesses already engage in significant trade with the United Kingdom (UK) and European markets.

 Defence & advanced technology

-The Australian Government's selection of UK, French and German companies to design and build frigates, submarines and armoured vehicles respectively has provided key opportunities for Victorian organisations to offer technology, expertise, products and services and participate into the broader value chain of these multinational companies, potentially enabling further business development in the UK, Europe and beyond.
+The Australian Government's selection of UK, French and German companies to design and build frigates, submarines and armoured vehicles respectively has provided key opportunities for Victorian organisations to offer technology, expertise, products and services and participate into the broader supply chain of these multinational companies.
+These opportunities have the potential to enable further business development in the UK and Europe.

-Victoria’s growing strengths in fintech can be leveraged in the United Kingdom (UK) by the UK- Australia FinTech Bridge which offers Australian and UK fintech startups entry into each country’s respective regulatory sandboxes and potential quicker licence processing for companies already holding a licence in the opposing country.
+Victoria’s growing strengths in fintech can be leveraged in the UK by the UK-Australia FinTech Bridge which offers Australian and UK fintech startups entry into each country’s respective regulatory sandboxes and potential quicker licence processing for companies already holding a licence in the opposing country.

 Medtech & pharmaceutical products